climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 - The white paper acts as 'icebergs' in our ocean.
 - Just like real icebergs, they reflect light away from the ocean hint~

+## Modify Step 10
+Now we want to look at the data we have logged.
+Plugging the micro:bit back into your computer and open the file  explorer on your device.
+Then, select your mirco:bit and open the file called 'My Data.'
+A new window will show all your data!
+Complete these steps, then come back here for a challenge.

+~hint Tell me More
+- Think of the micro:bit as the brain; it stores all the information.
+- We need to open the micro:bit on your computer to see the data inside! hint~